Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Model Design

-\item $\mathbf{Cal}_{d} = \big(\text{Monday}_{d},\; \text{Satuday}_{d},\; \text{Sunday}_{d}\big)^\prime \quad \text{(Calendar dummies)}, $ \end{itemize}
+\end{itemize}

-and the error term $ \epsilon_{d,h}$.
 The coefficients $\beta_{d,j}$'s represent the model parameters to be estimated or trained.
 Commodity prices are modeled using information available on day $d-2$, since at the time of bidding (before noon on day $d-1$) the stock closing prices of commodities are not yet available.
+Lagged prices, fundamental variables, commodity prices, and calendar variables are selected as regressors as they are the most well-known predictors in the electricity price forecasting literature.
+While $P_{d-1,23}$ is included based on empirical evidence in \textcite{ziel2016forecasting} that the last hour of the previous day strongly influences early-day electricity prices.

-In addition to the\emph{ Reduced Linear} model, we consider a \emph{Full Linear model}, which uses regressors from all hours rather than restricting them to the target predicted hour $h$.
+In addition to the\textbf{ RLin} model, we consider a \textbf{FLin} model, which uses regressors from all hours rather than restricting them to the target predicted hour $h$.
 For example, when predicting the price for hour $h=0$, the model incorporates lagged prices and fundamentals from hours 0 through 23 as predictors, together with regressors that do not vary within the day.
-The following equation provides the \emph{Full Linear} model specification: {
+The following equation provides the \textbf{FLin} model specification: {

 } where $\nu_{d,h}$ is the error terms.
 The regressor $P_{d-1,23}$ is omitted from equation~\eqref{eq2}, as it is already included in the term $\sum_{l=0}^{23}\beta_{h,l,1} P_{d-1,l}$.